 Moving beyond the bounds of Sephirotic civilization, over 117,000 hypernodes have been observed in operation within the Panvirtuality, with more than half having been confirmed as of the "Omega Class" type.

 Perhaps more worrisome to those sophonts charged with observing the Efficiency Maximization Paradigm, recent activity in the last 1500 years within Paradigm space seems to indicate that the EMP has begun a massive program of stellar disassembly and upgrading.
 Current observations indicate that as many as one-third of the stars within the Paradigm volume are being subjected to disassembly operations and at least some evidence points to the possibility that this is intended to produce a large number of hypernode systems within a short period of time.
 Diplomatic transmissions have so far produced either silence or broadcast messages that the Paradigm is engaging in 'standard hardware improvement operations'.
-More than one observer has already suggested that such an abrupt increase in activity raises several worrisome possibilities, include that the Paradigm is preparing for some form of mass transcension, that it is preparing another expansion attempt and that the new hypernodes are intended to house newly 'maximized' populations, or that the entire process is nothing more than a ruse, intended to distract Sephirotic observers while the Paradigm attempts a covert assault from another direction entirely.
+More than one observer has already suggested that such an abrupt increase in activity raises several worrisome possibilities, including that the Paradigm is preparing for some form of mass transcension, that it is preparing another expansion attempt and that the new hypernodes are intended to house newly 'maximized' populations, or that the entire process is nothing more than a ruse, intended to distract Sephirotic observers while the Paradigm attempts a covert assault from another direction entirely.